Joseph Lainé

 Joseph Henri Joachim, vicomte Lainé (11 November 1768 – 17 December 1835), was a French lawyer and politician.

 Born in Bordeaux, he became a successful lawyer in Paris.
 In 1793 he was named administrator of the district of La Réole, returning to work as a lawyer under the French Directory.
 In 1808 he became a member of the Legislative Corps; he was again deputy after the Restoration, being chosen as Minister of Interiors between 1816 and 1818.

 He died in Paris in 1835.

-Unfinished History of France' (Longman, London, 1977 ed.
-J. Hamburger, pp. 61-2), Thomas B Macaulay, Biographical Glossary, by the editor states thus in addition to the above: